resurrecting-open-source-projects/scrot/FAQ.md

 Use the `--ignorekeyboard` option.
 This option prevents exit by ignoring any keyboard event, except the <kbd>ESC</kbd> key.

-### The `--select` option leaves rectangle trails of the selection rectangle.
-How do I avoid this?

-There are 2 ways to solve this:

-Try first with: `scrot --select --freeze`

-Or using another selection mode: `scrot --select --line mode=edge`

-But this last one does not behave correctly with some CWM (Composite Window Manager)

 ### Does scrot have a class name?

 Yes.
 The class name is "scrot" and is useful only when using the